 "All right," he said, "lemme get my gym bag and I'll be right back."

 Mimi giggled as more of her peers came by with warm greetings and invitations to other parties and dates.
-This was the perfect life: she loved being the center of attention, and she loved being loved.
+It was the perfect life: she loved being the center of attention, and she loved being loved.

 "Mimi!
 Hey, Mimi!" an awkward yell came from behind her.